 Veterinarian Profit Margins

 Here's a reality that pet owners sometimes forget: veterinary medicine is a business.
 In order to thrive, a business needs to make a profit.
-Unfortunately, many vet practices don't make enough profit to adequately reinvest in their businesses.
+Unfortunately, some vet practices don't make enough profit to adequately reinvest in their businesses.
 Even if your vet works in a non-profit facility, a certain amount of income is needed to cover expenses and keep the facility running well.

 Veterinary prices are set to stay competitive within the market, to help cover costs, and to turn a modest profit.

 Scientific progress has increased vets' abilities to provide more advanced care, including diagnostics and treatments which allow for better health and longevity in our pets, but these new technologies add to costs as well.
 The truth is that some vet practices still do not charge enough for their services because they worry about the way clients will respond.
 The next time you think your vet is overcharging, consider the following:

 Salary and Staffing Costs

 Highly skilled and well-trained staff costs money, but they are worth it.
 Sadly, many veterinarians and their staff are still very underpaid compared to their counterparts in human medicine.

 Supplies, equipment, and facility costs are similar to those in human medicine, but veterinary charges to clients are set much lower than their human medicine equivalents.
 If you don't believe this, ask your doctor's office or local hospital about their charges for uninsured patients.

 Veterinary medicine is a business.
 A certain amount of profit is needed in order to keep the business thriving.